softcover/softcover_book/chapters/softcover_markdown.md

 \input{example}
 ```

-\noindent As indicated in the comment, \verb+\input{example}+ includes the contents of `example.tex` by default.
+\noindent In this example, \verb+\input{example}+ automatically includes the contents of `example.tex` into the current file; i.e., \LaTeX\ infers the `.tex` filename extension.
 This is fine when writing \PolyTeX\ documents (chapter~\ref{cha:polytex_tutorial}), but it doesn't work for including Markdown documents.
 To fix this, Softcover overrides the default behavior of \verb+\input+ so that, in Markdown documents, the code

 ```latex
 \input{chapters/example}
 ```

 \noindent causes `chapters/example.md` to be included into the current file.
-This makes it possible to break a long chapter into smaller pieces and then assemble them using repeated invocations of \verb+\input+:
+This makes it possible to break long chapters into smaller pieces and then assemble them using repeated invocations of \verb+\input+:

 ```latex
 # Example chapter